-I am seriously obsessed with the Beautycounter Desert Sunrise collection.
+I am seriously obsessed with the Beautycounter Desert Sunrise collection (limited edition, sadly).
 I don’t know if the shades in both the palette and the lip glosses could be any more “me” and I’m absolutely loving it all!
 I’m pretttttty sure that this palette is going to be the ONE palette I bring with me to Southeast Asia- I get one palette for an entire month and I choose this one?
 It’s gotta be good.
 Keep reading to find out why I’m loving it so much!

 I love that this palette includes a variety of shades, whilst all still staying in the same neutral range.
 This allows for several different eye looks without having to have a bunch of different palettes to mix and match with!
 Each of the six eyeshadow shades are perfect for both warm and cool skin tones.
 On that note though, I personally think that this palette is more suited to fair to light/medium skin tones, mostly due to the level of pigmentation and the shades included.

 All three of the cheek shades are stunning and are exactly the kind of colors I reach for on an every day basis as well.
 Since getting rid of the majority of my beauty products over the past few months, I have really learned to stop hoarding products that I will rarely/never use just because they’re pretty, and instead save the space for products like this that I know I will use all the time.
 The Beautycounter Desert Sunrise palette is most definitely a welcome addition to my little collection!

 From left: Pearl (illuminating white), Champagne (illuminating gold), Dove (dusty lavender), Khaki (golden olive), Bark (luminous brown), Pinot (luminous eggplant), Tawny (warm peachy tan), Bloom (soft pink), Flamingo (vibrant pink coral)